-The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after our initial public offering is approximately \$ million.
-The issuance of additional common units pursuant to our distribution reinvestment plan will increase the amount of available cash we will need to pay the minimum quarterly distribution on our common units, subordinated units and the 2.0% general partner interest.
+The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after this offering is approximately \$ million.
+Our pro forma available cash to make distributions during the year ended December 31, 2010 and the twelve months ended June 30, 2011 would have been sufficient to allow us to pay 100% of the minimum quarterly distribution on our common units and % and %, respectively, of the minimum quarterly distribution on our subordinated units during these periods.